jonnyweatherly/aajonusnet/md/Interviews/Raw to Radiant Interview.md

 K = Kim (Host), A = Aajonus

-[Intro]: Opinions, Options, Answers, you're listening to Voice America Health and Wellness.
+[Intro] Opinions, Options, Answers, you're listening to Voice America Health and Wellness.
 Good afternoon and welcome to Raw to Radiant with host and nutritional consultant Kim Cohen.
 Discover how truly raw foods support a life of radiant health and vitality.
 Now here's your host, Kim Cohen.

 K: Hello everyone and welcome to Raw to Radiant.
 The purpose of this show is to discuss how nutritional deficiencies and environmental toxins, including toxins created from cooked foods, contribute to the modern day diseases we know of today.
 And how incorporating raw foods into your diet can support a life of health and wellness free of disease.
 I'm your host, Kim Cohen, and I'm so excited to have Dr. Aajonus Vonderplanitz with me today.
 Dr. Vonderplanitz has a Ph.D. in nutrition and cured himself of blood, bone and stomach cancers, as well as developmental autism, diabetes, bursitis, psoriasis and angina, all of which he had developed by the age of 20 years old.
 If you've listened to my show before, you've heard me reference Dr. Vonderplanitz numerous times, as he is truly one of the only modern day nutritional scientists that has actually studied how a raw diet, including raw meats and raw dairy products, leads to a life of health and vitality.
 Dr. Vonderplanitz also wrote the expert report that reversed a 38-year ban on raw dairy in the state of California.
 Dr. Vonderplanitz, are you there?